ct-js/docs.ctjs.rocks/docs/tips-n-tricks/viewport-management.md

 In general, you should follow these rules:

 * design UI in a separate room, and then import it with `rooms.append('NameOfTheRoom', {isUi: true})`;
+* use UI tools in the room editor for automatic copy alignment;
-* use `camera.width` and `camera.height` to position UI elements;
+* use `camera.width` and `camera.height` to position other UI elements;
-* use `camera.realign(this)` in "On Draw" of the UI layer to quickly get decent results;
-* update the position of UI elements regularly, as any resolution change may crop your elements.
-This can be caused by resizing a windowed version, at random unplug of an external monitor, etc;
 * when using "Scaling with/without letterboxing", start designing your rooms, graphic assets, and UI at a relatively big view size at rooms' settings, e.g. at 1920x1080px, so it will scale down on other resolutions nicely.

 Don't forget to test your UI on different screen sizes and devices!